+Given a compact minimal system $(X,g)$, it is well-known that there is a unique group homomorphism $I: \Fgp{g} \rightarrow \bZ$ such that $I(g)=1$, called the index map.
+This map was implicitly used by \v{S}t\v{e}p\'{a}nek and Rubin (see the proof of Lemma~5.17 in \cite{SR}); an equivalent definition is also given more explicitly in \cite[\S3.3]{Cor}.
+The index map was rediscovered in \cite{GPS2} using an integral formula.

+Continuing the theme of orientation of orbits, given $h \in \Fgp{g}$ we can split $I(h)$ into a positive part and a negative part, which count respectively the number of positive and negative $h$-orbits inside a $g$-orbit.

-\begin{thm}[See Proposition~\ref{prop:orbit_number} and Theorem~\ref{thm:index}] Let $(X,g)$ be a compact minimal system and let $h \in \Fgp{g}$.
-Then there are nonnegative integers $o^+(h)$ and $o^-(h)$, such that every orbit of $\grp{g}$ contains exactly $o^+(h)$ nontrivial positive orbits of $\grp{h}$ and $o^-(h)$ nontrivial negative orbits of $\grp{h}$.
+\begin{thm}[See Propositions~\ref{prop:orbit_number} and~\ref{prop:index_sum}] Let $(X,g)$ be a compact minimal system and let $h \in \Fgp{g}$.
+Then there are nonnegative integers $o^+(h)$ and $o^-(h)$, such that every $g$-orbit contains exactly $o^+(h)$ positive $h$-orbits and $o^-(h)$ negative $h$-orbits.
 Moreover, the index map is given by

 \end{thm}